uneeb125/obsidian-notes/5th Semester/Notes/POM/Incomplete CH3 Managing in a Global Environment.md

 - Rights to **brand, trade secrets, business processes, and operational know-how**
 - Franchisee must **adhere to the guidelines** provided by the franchiser
 - Franchiser provides **ongoing support**, training and marketing assist
-- Termination and renewal is typically based on **meet performance standards**
+- TProvide monetary support and advice. ermination and renewal is typically based on **meet performance standards**
 - Disclosure of Financial statements.

 ## Strategic Alliance